Zymbit-Docs/docs/content/tutorials/encrypt-rfs/index.md

 LUKS is very versatile and can be applied to both SD Card and external storage media.
 Lets review the pros and cons of each option:

 {{< callout warning >}}
 When encrypting your rootfs, we highly recommend turning off unattended-upgrades prior to the encryption process.
-In some cases primarily with Ubuntu 20.04, during an update/upgrade after encryption, the update-initramfs process may fail and leave the system unable to boot.
+In some cases primarily with Ubuntu, during an update/upgrade after encryption, the update-initramfs process may fail and leave the system unable to boot.

 To mitigate this issue, remove the service unattended-upgrades: